kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/03-patches/02-patches.md

           changing it.
         - This makes it a tamperproof fast way to compare two commits using the IDs, and git pull requests become fast and efficient.

+    Commit Header
+        "major subsystem: minor area: short description of what is being changed" "usbip: usbip_host: cleanup() do_rebind() return path"

+        - As you can see in the image provided above, the patch changes the "usbip_host" driver, which is a sub-driver of the "usbip" driver.
+        - This driver falls under the drivers/usb subsystem.
+        - The author of the patch writes this information in a standard format with ":" separating the major and minor subsystem fields.
+        - You will also see "/" as a separator, which would look like "usbip/usbip_host: cleanup do_rebind() return path" instead of "usbip: usbip_host: cleanup do_rebind() return path".
+        - Using "/" or ":" is determined by the maintainer's preference.
+If in doubt, refer to a few patches for the subsystem for information on individual preferences.
 ```